Xre0uS/KiD/README.md

 To flash the firmware, unzip the micronucleus folder, in a command prompt, ender the full path of micronucleus.exe, followed by the full path of the bootloader hex file, then plug in Digispark to the the computer.

 Ater the bootloader is flashed, the delay should be removed.
-To program digispark with the new bootloader, bridge the GND and P0 pins on Digispark with a conductive wire when uploading new code.
+To program digispark after flashing to the neew bootloader, bridge the GND and P0 pins on Digispark with a conductive wire when uploading new code.

 ## Hiding Digispark's name
 libraries\DigisparkKeyboard\usbconfig.h